Course Name: Mount Washington Course

 Conditions: 5/10, With a very short golf season, the conditions at Mount Washington suffer with burned out fairways and very slow greens.
 The bunker quality is generally very good and lined with a heather fescue.

 Value: 6/10, The rates at Mount Washington vary quite a bit depending on the day of week, time, season, age, and whether or not you’re staying at the resort.
 The most expensive rates are weekends in peak season at $109, but you can expect to pay somewhere around $70 at most other times, making for fair value.

 Red 72 5246 70.0 119

 General Comments: The clubhouse is fairly tiny and has a log cabin feel to it.
-The “true” clubhouse is the magnificent Mount Washington Resort seen in the background of many holes.
+The “true” clubhouse is the stately Mount Washington Resort seen in the background of many holes.
 Practice facilities include a driving range and small practice green near the 1st tee.
 Pace of play varied quite a bit – some holes we breezed through while others were quite slow.

-Verdict: While the conditioning leaves a lot to be desired, the views, history, and classic Donald Ross design at Mount Washington are top notch and similar to what I imagine the Greenbrier feels like.
+Verdict: While conditioning leaves a lot to be desired, the views, history, and classic Donald Ross design at Mount Washington are top notch and similar to what I imagine the Greenbrier feels like.
 I highly recommend a summer weekend at this gorgeous mountain retreat.